Open-Network-Insight/oni-lda-c/README.md

 ## Getting Started

 These instructions are for installing oni-lda-c as a standalone topic modelling tool.
-If you wish to install oni-lda-c as part of OpenNetworkInsights, please follow the instructions [here for version 1.0.1](https://github.com/Open-Network-Insight/open-network-insight/wiki).
+If you wish to install oni-lda-c as part of Open-Network-Insight, please follow the instructions [here for version 1.0.1](https://github.com/Open-Network-Insight/open-network-insight/wiki).
 Even if you wish only to use oni-lda-c as a part of oni, the material in this README file may be helpful for configuring and understanding oni-lda-c.

 ### Prerequisites